 SGC Gold Label: A Deeper Look

-Affiliate Disclosure: This post contains affiliate links to eBay, Amazon, and other platforms within the content, sidebar ads, and in other areas.
-As I am part of the eBay Partner Network and other affiliate programs, if you follow these links and make a purchase, I will receive a commission.
-Likewise, as an Amazon Associate I earn from qualifying purchases.
+Affiliate Disclosure: This post contains affiliate links.
+As I am a part of the eBay Partner Network and other programs, if you follow these links and make a purchase, I’ll receive commission.
+As an Amazon Associate, I earn from qualifying purchases.

 The SGC Gold Label is awarded to cards with perfect centering, corners, edges, and surface, and is the highest available grade a card can receive when graded with SGC.
 In SGC’s words, it’s a “flawless” card, and thus if SGC awarded subgrades, they’d all be perfect 10s.